 Using a Driver in Vuforia Engine

 After the driver is compiled, it may be shared with other developers who want to use the external system.
-To use a driver within Vuforia Engine, the application developer must make the following call to include the Driver to the Vuforia Engine configuration:
+To use a driver with Vuforia Engine, the application developer must make the following call to include the Driver to the Vuforia Engine configuration: